thevoodjev/InjectRange/.github/CODE_OF_CONDUCT.md

 - The use of sexualized language or imagery, and sexual attention or advances of any kind
 - Trolling, insulting or derogatory comments, and personal or political attacks
+- Public or private harassment
+- Publishing others' private information, such as a physical or email address, without their explicit permission
+- Other conduct which could reasonably be considered inappropriate in a professional setting

+## Enforcement Responsibilities

+Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in